temenostech/temenos-platform-documentation/docfx_project/home/techguides/troubleshooting.md

 ![tShow 3](./images/tShow_3.png)

 ## Logs Information ##
-* To view different log files from your Sandbox(Database log/Runtime log), go to the TAFJ Monitoring Tool of your Sandbox from PaaS Portal and select **Log files** option from the **Troubleshooting** section.
+* To view different log files from your Environment (Database log/Runtime log), go to the TAFJ Monitoring Tool of your Environment from PaaS Portal and select **Log files** option from the **Troubleshooting** section.
 ![log files 1](./images/log_files_1.png)
 * The next page is opened in which you can select any log from the list and change dynamically the log level (6 log levels are available: FATAL, ERROR, WARN, INFO, DEBUG, TRACE).
 ![log files 2](./images/log_files_2.png)